cygiMistrzKodu/TradingValidatorService/README.txt

-To start Server run  command: spring-boot:run
+To start Server run  command: mvn spring-boot:run

 Server will be on port:
 localhost:8080